BuilderIO/nextjs-shopify/README.md

 <!-- that's intially published is hard coded to the collections on the demo store -->
 <!-- and won' work out of the box. -->

+### 8. Start building
+Now that we have everything setup, start building and publishing pages on builder.io, for a demo on building something similar to the [demo homepage](https://headless.builders), follow the steps in this [short video](https://www.loom.com/share/9b947acbbf714ee3ac6c319c130cdb85)

 ## Deploy

 You can deploy this code anywhere you like - you can find many deployment options for Next.js [here](https://nextjs.org/docs/deployment).
 For this project, we particularly recommend Vercel - it's as easy as signing up for Vercel and choosing your repo to deploy.
 See more info [here](https://nextjs.org/docs/deployment), or use the one click deploy option below: